V60 Pour Over

 • Kettle

-2. Place a paper filter in the V60 dripper and place over your vessel.
+Place a paper filter in the V60 dripper and place inside your V60.
 Thoroughly wet the filter and pre warm your equipment.
-Discard water.
+It’s important not to skip this step, as it reduces a papery taste and also maintains the heat of the water during extraction.

-3. Grind 22g of coffee to a filter grind and place in dripper.
-Level the grounds off and zero scales.
+Grind 15g of coffee to a medium coarse or filter grind.
+It should have the texture of coarse sand.
+Place in the dripper, level the grounds off and zero scales.

-4. Add a little water to the coffee, around double the weight of the coffee and stir the brew to ensure all the grounds are wet.
+Add a little water to the coffee, around double the weight of the coffee (30g in this case) and stir the brew to ensure all the grounds are wet.

-5. Wait for 40sec and then add a further 320g for a total of 370g and stir once more to ensure the grounds extracts evenly.
+Wait for 30sec and then add a further 210g for a total of 240g and stir once more to ensure the grounds extracts evenly.

-6. The total contact time should be close to 2:20.
+The total extraction time should be close to 2:30.
 If it’s too slow grind coarser, if too fast grind finer.